codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-1-getting-started.md

 There's also blank CSS file named `override.css` which is embedded after the Bootstrap's CSS file.
-This CSS file can be used to write some rules to override some styles of used components.
+This CSS file can be used to write some rules to override styles of used components.
 The purpose is to make our webpages look unique. :D

 At the end of the `<body>` section, there are 3 JavaScript files which contain pre-written codes that make some interactive components work out of the box.